GoogleSQL data definition language

 OPTIONS (change_stream_option[, ... ] )

-• The retention_period = 'duration' option allows you to specify how long a change stream retains its data.
+• The retention_period = 'duration' option lets you specify how long a change stream retains its data.
 The duration must be in the range [1d, 7d] and can be specified in days, hours, minutes, or seconds.
 For example, the values 1d, 24h, 1440m, and 86400s are equivalent.
 The default is 1 day.
 For details, see Data retention.

 • The value_capture_type option controls which values are captured for a changed row.
 It can be OLD_AND_NEW_VALUES (default), NEW_VALUES, NEW_ROW, or NEW_ROW_AND_OLD_VALUES.
 For details, see Value capture type.